About Hope After Loss

 You may read our strategic plan here.
 If you would like to learn more about our strategic plan, please contact our Executive Director, Gillian Eversman, at email@example.com.
 We welcome your interest, advice, and assistance as we work toward achieving the goals in our plan.
 Together, we can help all families who have experienced the terrible loss of a pregnancy or infant.

-The Hygeia Foundation, named for Hygeia (high-JEE-uh), the Greek goddess of health and healing, was founded in 1995 by Michael R. Berman, MD.
+Hope After Loss, formerly the Hygeia Foundation, was founded in 1995 by Michael R. Berman, MD.
 For several years, we offered our services primarily online through message boards and other resources available on our website.
 In 2007, we began providing in-person support services when we initiated our Bereavement Support program in New Haven, Connecticut.
 This program began with one monthly peer-led support group for parents who had lost a pregnancy or infant; we also began providing one-on-one, peer-to-peer support via e-mail and phone.
 Since then, we have expanded our support services to include support groups in several locations in Connecticut, widespread one-on-one support, a bereavement resource lending library, and many other services.
 As we expanded our Bereavement Support program, we also established our Burial Assistance program and our Outreach and Educational Programs for Professionals.
 Today, these three programs – Bereavement Support, Burial Assistance, and Outreach and Educational Programs for Professionals – form the core of our organization.

 Board of Directors